 Route lookup also identifies system-destined traffic.

-- Security Heartbeat: If Synchronized Security is turned on, the Security Heartbeat engine shares the endpoint's Heartbeat status (health status) along with the source IP address.
+- Security Heartbeat: If Synchronized Security is turned on, the Security Heartbeat engine shares the endpoint's Heartbeat status (health status) and the source IP address.

 - Users: SlowPath looks up the user ID associated with the source IP address of the packet.
 It also determines the groups to which the user belongs.